muratk3n/thirdwave/en/tweets/2020/week20d.md

 Interesting.

-US always has to insert that commercg shit in there somewhere.
+US always has to insert that commerc shit in there somewhere.

 [Link](https://youtu.be/HaraFkhonFo?t=248)